aws-samples/aws-hpc-tutorials/content/08-fsx-lustre/05-examine-fs.md

 time lfs df -h
 ```

 Do you notice a difference compared to the previous execution of this command?
-Instead of **7.8 MB** of data stored, you now have **465 MB** stored on the OST, your may see slightly different results.
+Instead of **7.8 MB** of data stored, you now have **465 MB** stored on the OST, you may see slightly different results.

 ![lazyloadarchived](/images/fsx-for-lustre-hsm/lazyloadarchived.png)